Pieter Aertsen as a Describer of Sin

 At the left margin, a man with a beard is holding a big bundle of onions in his hands.
 This has been interpreted as referring to the regret and sorrow caused by adultery – as well known, onions cause tears.
 The motif of the work supports this interpretation.
 In a scene in the Gospel according to Saint John, the scribes and Pharisees have brought before Jesus a woman taken in adultery, who by the Law of Moses should be punished by stoning.
 Jesus’s answer: “He that is without sin among you, let him first cast a stone at her”, lays the moral question entirely on the viewer’s shoulders.

 The painting by Pieter Aertsen in the collection of the Serlachius Museums is more explicitly allusive than the work in Stockholm.
 The open-collared woman in the painting is leaning against the man, who for his part is loos at us with a serious look on his face, as if he is feeling sad because of the consequences of his act.
 In this picture there is also a man grabbing a bird, this time by its beak, as though he wants to silence it.
 With his other hand, the man is opening the lid of a basket displaying a sleepy-looking rooster and hen crouching side by side in the narrow space.
 A well-known symbol of adultery in this epoch, a large-scaled pumpkin has been placed in front of the basket.
 This painting does not have a biblical scene in the background, but you find the same simile of good and bad, heavenly and earthly as in the other one, for in the background behind the couple you see people leading a good life in the vicinity of the Church.

-Aertsen’s painting will be shown in June, in the exhibition Pleasure that will open in the Serlachius Museum Gösta.
+Aertsen’s painting on show in the exhibition Pleasure at the Serlachius Museum Gösta.